jakob-bagterp/browserist/docs/getting-started/installation.md

 * [Relevant browser and driver](browser-drivers.md)

 !!! info
-    Default browsers are Chrome for Mac or Edge for Windows.
+    Default browser driver is Chrome, except for Windows where Edge is the default browser.
 Optional browsers: Firefox, Safari, Opera, Internet Explorer.

 Assuming that Python is installed already, you can install Browserist with either of the following package managers: PyPI or Homebrew.